theodo/code-splitting-dojo/README.md

 ## Global exports

-But wait, we have three routes, we should see three bundles?
+But wait, we have three routes, we should see four bundles?
 Highcharts should be in a separated bundle!
 Whats happening here?
 As you can see, in our App.js, we have this line:

 ```js